Working in Norway

 Living in Norway

-- Cost of living: Norway is among the most expensive countries in the world but salaries are also typically higher.
-Student Life – University of Oslo gives a guide to living expenses.
+- Cost of living: the cost of living is high.
+Norway is one of the most expensive countries in Europe for goods and services.
+See Student Life – University of Oslo for a guide to living expenses.

 - Internet domain: .no

 - Currency: Norwegian krone (NOK)